OHI-Science/OHI-website/content/data/_index.md

 - `headless`: This should always be set to `true`.
 This property is used by Hugo to make the data in this directory available to other parts of the website.
+- `dataVersion`: If one of the data files are updated, then this data version code should be updated as well.
+It doesn't matter what the code is, as long as it's different from the last code.
+This is so that any data stored in a user's browser gets updated when a new version is available.
 - `missingValueCode`: The string used to indicate a value is missing in the data (e.g.
   'NA').
 - `dataFiles`: The list of data types that are used by the website, along with the file